 To create the lesson plans, the school-age teachers have to get together and brainstorm ideas that are engaging, educational and within state regulations.
 This is the hard part of the job.

-When creating a summer-long lesson plan, remember the four important parts of lessons… theme (of the week, summer, or day), age/grade divisions, naptime, snack time and other such interruptions, and playtime.
+When creating a summer-long lesson plan, remember the five important parts of lesson planning: theme (of the week, summer, or day), age/grade divisions, naptime, snack time and other such interruptions, and playtime.

 Create a Cool Theme

 When creating lessons, whether it is for the summer camp program or the regular school year, a theme is important.
 The theme of the day, week, or summer promotes unity in the lessons and limits the amount of confusion from the children in why they are doing something when.